CPQ DevKit™ for Oracle

 You can also find CPQ Consultant on Linkedin.

-After installation, you should go to the DevKit settings (in Visual Studio Code settings) and add configuration data for your environments, be that dev
+After installation, you should go to the DevKit settings (in Visual Studio Code settings) and add configuration data for your environments, be that dev, test or prod.

 Make sure your BigMachines user has below properties: